 A common problem for real estate professionals is serving website content that doesn’t address the needs of prospective homebuyers.
 To mitigate this requires an innate understanding of your target audience, particularly the information they’re seeking.

 By creating an online directory on real estate matters you will attract more traffic to your website and gain loyal followers.

 It’s a no brainer that a consumer is going to trust another consumer’s opinion much more than a promo text.
-You can highlight your business benefits all you want, but if there are no client testimonials to prove them, you are losing a big percentage of potential opportunities.

 Customer testimonials have the highest effectiveness rating for content marketing at 89%.
 (Socialfresh)